Eko-Refugium/DNAbyte/docs/pipeline-architecture.md

 Processing operates on `InSilicoDNA`, applying quality filtering, clustering, and consensus building to refine sequence quality and reduce redundancy.

-**Modularity**: Plugins in are read in with the encoding and should be the step for cleaing up the reads, from simple quality filtering to machine learning, graph-based assembly, or statistical models could be implemented here.
+**Modularity**: Plugins in are read in with the encoding and should be the step for cleaning up the reads, from simple quality filtering to machine learning, graph-based assembly, or statistical models could be implemented here.

 ---